ipduh/fmvsrr/README.md

-Athens Wireless Metropolitan Network (AWMN) is mostly a wireless BGP internet where each wireless node has an Autonomous System Number and 1 to 15 routers with wireless interfaces.
-The routing within each node is done with static Routes or some iGP, usually OSPF or iBGP with next-hop-self.
+Athens Wireless Metropolitan Network (AWMN) is mostly a wireless BGP internet where each wireless node is an Autonomous System (AS), assigned a 32b Number and each AS has 1 to 15 routers with wireless interfaces.
+The routing within each node/AS is done with static Routes or some iGP, usually OSPF or iBGP with next-hop-self.